X-PERT INDUSTRIAL COATING

 - Cutting concrete / steel rebar for concrete column repair

 The Horizontal Drill is a highly powerful, nitrogen or compressed air operated drill.

 At Mid-American Group, we use this drill for tap hole drilling on blast furnaces.
 It allows for drilling at any angle.

-MAG is a certified Scaffold erector, with 10 years of scaffold erection experience.
-We have Scaffold Erectors with tower rescue certification and Repelling certifications.
+MAG is a certified scaffold erector, with 10 years of scaffold erection experience.
+We have scaffold srectors with tower rescue certification and repelling certifications.

 Scaffold types used: